 - ADF can't automatically duplex scan.

-The Epson ET-4800 is decent for small or home offices.
+The Epson ET-4800 is decent for small offices.
 You can print thousands of pages before the black and color tanks run empty, so even if you print a hundred pages a week, you won't have to buy refill bottles too often.
-It has a flatbed scanner, an automatic document feeder, and built-in fax, so you'll be set for most office tasks.
-Unfortunately, it can't scan or print double-sided sheets automatically, so you'll have to flip the sheets over yourself when the printer prompts you.
-Also, it prints slowly, so you'll wait a while for your document to print, especially if your office has multiple people using the printer.
+It features a flatbed scanner, an automatic document feeder, and a built-in fax, ensuring you're well-equipped for most office tasks.
+Unfortunately, the printer cannot scan or print double-sided sheets automatically, so you'll need to flip the sheets over yourself when prompted by the printer.
+Additionally, it prints slowly, so you'll have to wait a while for your document to print, especially if your office has multiple users sharing the printer.

 - Can print thousands of pages before needing refills.